Rip Taylor: Television and film

 In 1990, he voiced the genie in DuckTales the Movie: Treasure of the Lost Lamp.
 Taylor appeared uncredited on a December 1994 edition of WWF Monday Night Raw.
 He assisted another wrestler and they pushed Jeff Jarrett.

 In 1997, Taylor appeared in a segment on the show Beyond Belief: Fact or Fiction.
 He played the role of Elmo Middleton in the segment "The Man in the Model T".
 Also in 1997, he appeared as himself on the sitcom Brotherly Love in the episode "Easy Come Easy Go".
 He also portrayed Chief Undersecretary Wartle in the graphical adventure game Zork: Grand Inquisitor in 1997.
 In 2003, Taylor also appeared as himself on Will & Grace.
 In 2005, he appeared as himself on an episode of George Lopez.
 Taylor guest-starred as chef "Rappin' Rip" in four episodes of Life with Bonnie.
 He guest starred in The Suite Life of Zack & Cody episode "Loosely Ballroom" as Leo.
 He is also in some episodes of The Emperor's New School as the voice of the Royal Record Keeper.
 He was also in the Jetix animated series Super Robot Monkey Team Hyperforce Go!.
 He made a special guest appearance at the end of the 1,000th episode of G4's video game review show X-Play.
 He made a guest appearance on a 2012 episode of The Aquabats!
 Super Show!, where he played a genie reminiscent of his character on Sigmund and the Sea Monsters.

 In 1995, Taylor performed the intro for the Bloodhound Gang's Use Your Fingers album.
-In the early 2000s, Johnny Knoxville asked Taylor to be in the film Jackass: The Movie (2002). and in the final scene, he wielded a pistol that, when fired, released a sign that read "The End."
+In the early 2000s, Johnny Knoxville asked Taylor to be in the film Jackass: The Movie (2002) and in the final scene, he wielded a pistol that, when fired, released a sign that read "The End."
 He did the same thing at the ending of Jackass Number Two, and Jackass 3D.
-In the credits of the 2005 remake of The Dukes of Hazzard, Taylor shows up in the blooper reel.
+In the credits of the 2005 remake of The Dukes of Hazzard, Taylor appears in the blooper reel.

 Taylor made occasional appearances in movies, usually in broad comedies like The Happy Hooker Goes to Washington (1977) and the R-rated Deep Throat parody Chatterbox (1977).
 In Cheech & Chong's Things Are Tough All Over (1982), he picks them up in the middle of nowhere driving a convertible full of props.
 He then proceeds to drive them to Las Vegas and telling jokes the whole way and moving Chong to tears from laughter (and, later, tears because he won't stop).
 In Amazon Women on the Moon (1987) a funeral service turns into a celebrity roast when guest Rip Taylor shows up to "honor" the deceased.
-In 1992, Taylor voiced Captain Kiddie in Tom and Jerry: The Movie (1992) and appeared in Wayne's World 2.
+In 1992, Taylor voiced Captain Kiddie in Tom and Jerry: The Movie.
 In 1993's Indecent Proposal, he appeared as Demi Moore's boss, Mr. Langford.